allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Permissions

-■ PEX Administrator and Scheduling Administrator: can build/edit/delete Missions, Events, Production Requests, and can work with ful access within the module.
+* PEX Administrator and Scheduling Administrator: can build/edit/delete Missions, Events, Production Requests, and can work with ful access within the module.

-■ Scheduler Read Only: al ows users to view the schedule only.
+* Scheduler Read Only: allows users to view the schedule only.

 Module Notes